 I stopped for so many reasons.
 I didn’t want to keep on making big collections, didn’t want to keep on dealing with sales and all that boring admin with stores and complicated production.
-I wanted to stop thinking and stressing about all the boring soul sucking stuff that comes with running a wholesale fashion business and all the pressures.
+I wanted to stop thinking and stressing about all the boring soul-sucking stuff that comes with running a wholesale fashion business and all the pressures.
 So much pressure, it's not healthy for me.
 There was so little time for exploration of ideas and techniques or to really think and take your time in creating freely, not thinking about sales, that I felt the only way to save my soul was to stop.

 I'm not really sure what fashion has become or the fashion weeks themselves.
 When I started to focus on the world that I created from around 2010, there weren’t really many designers talking about diversity, or experimenting with tracksuits or that look, or talking about the grime and garage scene and soundtracking their shows to it or any of what I did.
-I felt like I had my own thing going on, my own identity and I feel like what I did was relevant and fresh and imperative in giving me and my people and our culture a voice.
+I felt like I had my own thing going on, my own identity, and I feel like what I did was relevant and fresh and imperative in giving me and my people and our culture a voice.
 It's healthy to have a variety of styles at a fashion week but, at the moment, it feels like the majority of both men's and women's fashion week is one big collection.

 What do you want people to take away from this collection?

 This collection has already grown with styles and also with the creatures we created for the SketchSesh life drawing class on Monday.
 This way of working means we don’t have restrictions with deadlines for shows or sales and gives us more space to play with ideas and imagery and more time for the idea or concept to develop and evolve.
 We’re aiming for the first drop to be January and then February, March.
 What I want people to take from it is whatever they see.
-There’s no press release or any marketing spiel but an encouragement to imagine.
-Make of it what you want but be sure it’s your own opinion.
+There’s no press release or any marketing spiel, but an encouragement to imagine.
+Make of it what you want, but be sure it’s your own opinion.

-You are London, and London is you.
-What excites you most about this city?
+What excites you most about London?

 I'm excited to be excited.
 There's been so much of the same that I’m just excited for something or someone to come and really fuck shit up.